josephspens/yo-mama/README.md

 * Web Speech Overview: http://stiltsoft.com/blog/2013/05/google-chrome-how-to-use-the-web-speech-api/

 ##Instructions

-You are given a stripped­down project to add the required functionality, which must be cloned into

-your own workspace.
+You are given a stripped-down project to add the required functionality, which must be cloned into your own workspace.
 And make sure to read the comments!

 ###1) API Creation

 ####Why do I need this:

 As a developer, you will rely on components created by other people or other teams.
-One way to

-interact with other components is through a systematic interface ­ known as the API (Application

-Programming Interface).
-An API provides a set of specific format for the interaction between the

-callee and the caller ­ such as specifying the required inputs, the expected outputs, and possible

-error cases.
-Some APIs return information about products and recommended products

-(Amazon), post updates to social networks (Twitter or Facebook), or send money to your friend

-(Paypal, Venmo, etc.).
+One way to interact with other components is through a systematic interface - known as the API (Application Programming Interface).
+An API provides a set of specific format for the interaction between the callee and the caller - such as specifying the required inputs, the expected outputs, and possible error cases.
+Some APIs return information about products and recommended products (Amazon), post updates to social networks (Twitter or Facebook), or send money to your friend (Paypal, Venmo, etc.).

 ####What am I going to do:

-In this step, you will step into the role of an architect and create an API used by your website to

-retreive jokes from the service.
-The API will need to specify the inputs and the output, as well as

-mocking the expecting output (pretending to be the server and returning an output).
+In this step, you will step into the role of an architect and create an API used by your website to retreive jokes from the service.
+The API will need to specify the inputs and the output, as well as mocking the expecting output (pretending to be the server and returning an output).

 ####Creating Mock Endpoint
 1. Go to [mockable.io](https://www.mockable.io/)